 I have the genes for celiac disease but I haven’t shown any symptoms yet.
 What should I do?

-An estimated 1/3 of the population has at least one of the genes associated with celiac disease yet most never develop the disease, so there is a good chance you won’t develop it either.
-However, you should still get your blood screened every 2-3 years or immediately if symptoms appear.
-If you also have 1st or 2nd degree family members with celiac disease, it is even more imperative you keep getting screened as time passes.
+An estimated one third of the population has at least one of the genes associated with celiac disease, yet most never develop the disease.
+There is a good chance you won’t develop it either.
+However, you should still get your blood screened every 2-3 years, or immediately if symptoms appear.
+If you have 1st or 2nd degree family members with celiac disease, it is even more imperative you keep getting screened as time passes.

 What are the chances that others in my family have celiac disease since I’ve been diagnosed with it?

 The prevalence of celiac disease in 1st and 2nd degree relatives of someone already diagnosed with the disease is significantly higher than in the general population.
 It is estimated that among 1st degree relatives (children, parents, siblings), the prevalence rate is between 4% and 16% (1 in 25 and 1 in 6) while among 2nd degree relatives (aunts, uncles, grandparents), the rate is about 2.6% or 1 in 38.

 What are villi and what is villous atrophy?
 How fast does gluten destroy the villi?
 Is it permanent?